Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-While changing your name after the wedding isn't too complicated (we promise), it can be time-consuming.
-There's a sequence you need to follow, and we've laid out everything you need to do step-by-step.
-From legal name change requirements and a checklist of documents to married name options and name change information for each state, we're here to help you get it all sorted.
+Congratulations, you're married!
+If you want to start this exciting new chapter of your life with a new name, you're probably wondering about the process for getting a name change after marriage.
+While changing your name after the wedding isn't too complicated (we promise), it can be time-consuming and there is a sequence you need to follow.
+So, how do you change your last name after marriage?
+From legal name change requirements and a checklist of documents, to married name options and name change information for each state, we're here to help you get it all sorted.

-There's a shortcut, though: You can make it easy on yourself and fast-track your paperwork by using a name change service.
+You've just planned your wedding and honeymoon, you might want to simplify your life and not deal with logistics during the early days of newlywed life.
+We'll let you in on a major shortcut.
+You can make it easy on yourself and fast-track your paperwork by using a name change service.
 To help you out, we've listed the top options below.

 In this article:

-In order to get a legal name change after marriage, you'll need to start by contacting a few government agencies.
-The name change process varies by state (more on that below), but generally speaking, you'll start with these pieces of ID: your marriage certificate, Social Security card, driver's license, birth certificate or passport).
+You could change your name socially but not legally.
+You'd introduce yourself with your new name and change your emails and social media presence.
+However, if you want to get a legal name change after marriage, you'll need to start by contacting a few government agencies.
+The name change process varies by state (more on that below), but generally speaking, you'll start with these pieces of identification: your marriage certificate, Social Security Card, driver's license, birth certificate or passport).
 See our checklist of commonly required name change documents below, then read our step-by-step guide.

 checklist of documents for name change